acloudsecninja/acloudsec.ninja-website/README.md

 ### To Do List
+1. Figure out why images are not working as background.

-1. Next step is to setup javascript
+2. Next step is to setup javascript

-2. Setup react?
+3. Setup react?
 Maybe?